 Vicente Fox of the conservative Alliance for Change was inaugurated as President of Mexico on December 1, 2000, for a 6-year term, promising to promote free market policies, to strengthen democracy and the rule of law, to fight corruption and crime, and to end the conflictive situation in the state of Chiapas.
 Fox's inauguration ended 71 years of presidential control by the long dominant party in Mexico.
 With no party having a majority in Congress, President Fox has been unable to advance many aspects of his program.
 Congress passed a modified version of the proposed indigenous rights legislation, prompting the Zapatista rebels in the state of Chiapas to withdraw from dialogue with the government.
 Congress also passed a patchwork version of the tax and fiscal reforms, significantly reducing the anticipated resources to be devoted to health and education.
-With legislative elections approaching in 2003 and with each of the major parties selecting party leaders in late February or early March 2002, observers doubt that Fox will be able to obtain approval of major legislation, including a proposed energy reform that would permit greater private participation in the hydrocarbon and electricity sectors.
+With legislative elections approaching in 2003 and with each of the major parties having selected new party leaders in February and March 2002, observers doubt that Fox will be able to obtain approval of major legislation, including a proposed energy reform that would permit greater private participation in the hydrocarbon and electricity sectors.
 President's relations with the long dominant Institutional Revolutionary Party (PRI) may be strained by official investigations of the alleged illegal channeling of funds from the state oil monopoly to the PRI in the 2000 election and of other corrupt practices and human rights abuses in the past.
-As the parties select their leadership, there is a danger of party splits, with unknown consequences, particularly in the PRI where the losing candidate is alleging irregularities in the February 24, 2002 election.

-Following economic growth averaging over 5% in 1996-1999 and growth of 7% in 2000, President Fox has had to confront the economic slowdown in the United States, declining oil prices, and the fallout from the September 2001 terrorist attacks in the first year of his presidency.
-With an economy in which more than 80% of Mexico's exports go to the United States, Mexico's economy contracted 0.8% in 2001 and is projected to grow modestly (1.4%) in 2002, dependent upon recovery in the United States.3
+Following economic growth averaging over 5% in 1996-1999 and growth of 7% in 2000, President Fox had to confront the economic slowdown in the United States, lower oil prices, and the fallout from the September 2001 terrorist attacks in the first year of his presidency.
+With an economy in which more than 80% of Mexico's exports go to the United States, Mexico's economy contracted 0.8% in 2001 and is projected to grow modestly (1.4%) in 2002, dependent upon recovery in the United States.